 Review and propose strategic academic plans; monitor and oversee the academic budget; prioritize and recommend expenditures for academic purposes, including hiring of faculty and instructional staff for teaching and research, funding for laboratories, faculty travel to conferences, capacity planning, and other academic needs; coordinate budget priorities with the Committee on Finances and Facilities and the Strategic Planning Steering Committee in the University Senate.

-Voting members: the Provost (chair); the Deans of NCE, CSLA, CoAD, CCS, SOM, and ADHC; all academic department chairpersons; the Senior University Vice President for Administration and Treasurer; and the Executive Committee of the Faculty Senate.
-As needed: one representative from the Institutional Research office.
+Voting members: the Provost (chair); the Deans of NCE, CSLA, CoAD, CCS, SOM, and ADHC; all academic department chairpersons; Senior University Vice President for Finance and CFO; and the Executive Committee of the Faculty Senate.